Arefin090/Finnigram/README.md

 ## Contributing

-This is a personal project, but if you want to mess around with it, go ahead!
-Just know that I might be opinionated about changes since this is my baby.
+This is a personal project, but if you want to mess around with it, reach out to me and we can collab!

 The codebase is pretty clean and well-documented.
 If you're learning about microservices or React Native, it might be a decent reference.